1) How often should Boot camp be held in a year? If at all?

 4) Which marketing ideas were the most effective in increasing your views?

 The soft sell approaches fits my personality.
 I rather have my products speak for themselves.
 I feel 25% of my potential consumers are interested in the making of my product (people with needlework knowledge and experience), the majority, 75% are just interested in the end result.
 So, I think my best marketing approach is to concentrate on visualization marketing strategies to get the 75% of the potential customers interested.
 Constantly improving my exhibit and individual product descriptions with vivid photos are good marketing tools for me because most of my visitors view at least 2 products.
-Also using keywords and tags for search engines.
+Also using keywords and tags for replacement engines.
 I do realize benefits of twitter and social networking— people have to know that my products exist, before they can see it.

 Having the Google analytics information is a definite asset.